-Whilst you are waiting for your circumcision operation, to remove the foreskin from your penis, it is important that you look after yourself.
-Consider giving up smoking now or certainly reduce the amount you smoke in the weeks leading up to your operation as this can reduce the risk of infection postoperatively.
-For further information regarding your surgery and what to expect before, during and after the procedure please use the links below:
+Whilst you are waiting for your septoplasty operation, to unblock or straighten your nose, it is important that you look after yourself.
+Consider giving up smoking now or certainly reduce the amount you smoke in the weeks leading up to your operation.
+For further information regarding your surgery and what to expect before, during and after the procedure please use this link: www.entuk.org